 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: Gaetano Sciolari (1927-1994).

 Manufacturer: Sciolari Illuminazione, Rome and Milan, Italy.

-Other versions: This Gaetano Sciolari 3 chrome tubes flush mount exists in 3 and 6 tubes, also made in brass.
-Used as table lamp, wall lamp or ceiling lamp.
+Other versions: This Gaetano Sciolari 3 chrome tubes flush mount exists in 3 and 6 tubes.
+It was also made in brass.
+Wall lamp or ceiling lamp.
+Often used as table lamp.

 These ceiling lamps were also produced by S.A.
 Boulanger, Leola, Lightolier and some other companies.
 The tubes from Sciolari are a half cm thicker (3,5 cm – 1.37”) than those of the other companies (3 cm – 1.18”).